 – BlackRock Viewpoint

 “How do we feel about high-frequency trading?
-We think it helps us.
-It seems to have reduced our costs and may enable us to manage more investment dollars.”
+We think it helps us.”

 – Cliff Asness, Founding Principal, AQR Capital Management